enze5088/enze5088/README.md

 ### Hi there 👋

 I'm PuMiao, I will be joining the WeiBo Ai lab at Sina Group as a research engineer.
-I obtained my Master's Degree in June 2021 from the Artificial Intelligence Academy, the University of the Chinese Academy of Sciences.
+I received my Master's Degree in June 2021 from the Artificial Intelligence Academy, the University of the Chinese Academy of Sciences.

 I have been a student at the State Key Laboratory of Management and Control for Complex Systems, Institute of Automation, Chinese Academy of Sciences supervised by Prof. Xiaolong Zheng, focus on Natural language processing.